byuccl/digital_design_colab/Templates/README.md

 Check Answer Function: The CheckAnswer function compares user inputs against correct answers, updating button styles and descriptions to indicate correctness.

 Create Truth Table Grids: The create_tt_grids function generates a dictionary of truth table grids based on the initialized truth table data.

+There is one variation of this template, located under Exercises/flip_flops/files/tt_ff.py.
+In this case, this template is set up so that it allows for 0, 1, and 2 to be an input, instead of the traditional 1 or 0 input, which in the case of this lesson is used as an undefined output for an SR latch.
+It is an exception template, as it is only used in one instance within this lesson, but is still noted for documentation and if needed for future implementation of these notebooks.